ionob/stimeserp-docs/Doc/en/administration/activity/workflow.md

 eg;-(Approved – Green, Rejected-Red)

 >	Workflow definition- Go to workflow definition list and create workflow definition with module(benefit request, procurement request), name , department, allowed user, state and what action of created state and what is the next state, and option for email notification
--	For example, procurement process where multiple levels of approval are necessary for purchase orders.
-Initially, a procurement officer (user with 'Procurement Officer' role) creates a purchase order.
-This purchase order then undergoes approval or rejection by a procurement manager (user with 'Procurement Manager' role).
-If approved by the procurement manager, it is further reviewed and approved or rejected by the finance director (user with 'Finance Director' role)